 Campus sustainability encompasses a wide variety of efforts to steward the University's resources and reduce our environmental impact.
 Sustainability includes areas such as climate action, energy, water, waste reduction, transportation, food, green buildings, social responsibility, and academics.
 Efforts span from large capital projects to outreach efforts, engaging the campus to embrace and embody sustainability.
 Campus sustainability partners with all other areas of Facilities Services and entities across campus, including auxiliaries and academics.

 San Diego State University has signed on to the Carbon Commitment, with a goal of achieving carbon neutrality as a campus.
 The campus carbon footprint is primarily related to on-site electricity and steam generation, through the cogeneration plant, and the campus community's commuting to and from campus.
-An effort is underway to develop a Climate Action Plan to guide us in our effort to meet this goal.
+In May of 2017, President Hirshmann signed the San Diego State Univeristy Climate Action Plan.

 Energy efforts include plant optimization, retro-commissioning, lighting retrofits, and controls upgrades.
 Most electricity is generated on campus through the cogeneration plant.
 Energy reduction projects often save money will reducing our environmental impact.